St. Lawrence County, New York: Politics and government

 Prior to the 1992 presidential election, St. Lawrence County was a traditionally Republican county, supporting the Democrats only in their sweep of New York State counties in 1964.
 From 1992 through the 2012 election, St. Lawrence County swung Democratic, posting double-digit victories for Democratic candidates, most notably in 1996 when Bill Clinton won the county by 28-point margin over Bob Dole.
 The first Republican victory in the county since 1988 came in 2016 when Donald Trump carried the county by an eight-point margin.
 In 2020, it was one of only a few counties in Upstate New York where Trump improved his margin, this time carrying it by over 10 points.
+Trump improved on his margin again in 2024, this time performing better than any candidate from any political party since 1984.

+The county is governed by a fifteen person board of legislators which oversees the county departments, drafts policies, and sets an annual budget.
+They serve four year terms, with the last election being in 2022.
+They appoint an administrator to carry out their policies.
+Other elected officials include a clerk, a district attorney, four coroners, a sheriff, and a treasurer.